Our “modernized vintage” pieces: suede jacket and white jeans

 Obviously when we talk about leather, we can't just talk about style.
 A word about quality, then...

-As with our first suede bombers , the skin always comes from Italy : it's Tuscan lamb in addition (which is like THE leather region in Italy)!
+As with our first suede bombers , the leather still comes from Italy : it's a Tuscan lamb, to boot (which is a bit like THE leather region in Italy)!

-The skin is then tanned in Romania in a family tannery which works with artisanal or luxury brands and which is REACH certified, like all European tanneries.
+The skin is then tanned in Romania in a family tannery that works with artisanal or luxury brands and which is REACH certified, like all European tanneries.

-For manufacturing, this tannery then joins forces with a neighboring workshop, also Romanian, specialized in the assembly of leather parts, with which it works in close collaboration.
+For the production, this tannery then joins forces with a neighboring workshop, also Romanian, specialized in the assembly of leather parts, with which it works in close collaboration.

-As for the choice of this velvet lamb, it is justified by a fine grain and a supple, refined touch .
+As for the choice of this lamb velvet, it is justified by a fine grain and a supple, refined touch .
 A real high-end feeling, both to the sight and to the touch.

-At the same price range, lamb is considered a more “noble” leather than goat suede, precisely for its suppleness, softness and grain.
+At the same price range, lambskin is considered a more "noble" leather than goat suede, precisely for its suppleness, softness and grain.

 The cut, for a modern fit...

-...which flatters your figure, and more particularly the build.
+...which flatters your figure, and more particularly your build.
 The arm line is fitted, the shoulder is clean, the waist falls well...
-Benoît tells me he is particularly proud of the work we have done on this cut.
+Benoît tells me he is particularly proud of the work we did on this cut.

 Rather than fabric ribbing.
-This gives a slightly more elegant and refined look to the jacket, with the impression that it is made "in one piece".
+It gives a slightly more elegant and refined look to the jacket, with the impression that it is made "in one piece".

-These buttoned cuffs cut directly from the leather are also called “shirt cuffs”. ( Thick speckled BonneGueule shirt )
+These buttoned cuffs cut directly from the leather are also called "shirt cuffs". ( BonneGueule thick speckled shirt )

-The choice may seem unconventional, and even anachronistic in the eyes of experts... since the buttons were normally found on the A-1 model, and not on the A-2.
+The choice may seem unconventional, and even anachronistic to experts... since the buttons were normally found on the A-1 model, and not on the A-2.

-But we found that they better reflected the vintage spirit that we wanted to infuse into this jacket, while giving it a touch of refinement and distinguishing it from the bomber, which has taken on a truly very contemporary status.
+But we found that they better translated the vintage spirit that we wanted to instill in this jacket, while giving it a touch of refinement and distinguishing it from the bomber, which has taken on a very contemporary status.

-Here is the jacket, closed, buttoned, and ready for action!
+Here's the jacket, zipped up, buttoned up, and ready for action!
 Here with our Bleach Ozone jeans .

 A blue chambray interior...

-…and zipped pockets for personal belongings that are always safe.
+…and zipped pockets to keep personal belongings safe.

 Two bonus looks

-Even if wearing this jacket with our white jeans remains in my opinion the most beautiful option, it is not limited to that.
+Although wearing this jacket with our white jeans remains, in my opinion, the most beautiful option, it is not limited to that.

 Mid-season layering

-Jordan offers a calmer outfit in color, focusing on gray to complement the cognac, and brown moccasins to reinforce the elegance of the jacket.
-(BonneGueule shirt , Maison Cornichon t-shirt, Archiduchesse socks, Orban's moccasins)
+Jordan offers a calmer outfit in colors, focusing on gray to complement the cognac, and brown loafers to reinforce the elegance of the jacket.
+(BonneGueule shirt , Maison Cornichon t-shirt, Archiduchesse socks, Orban's loafers)

 Mixing registers

-Renaud, for his part, opts for the combination of registers by taking advantage of suit pants and a chambray shirt (BonneGueule), as well as a pair of German Army Trainers that we found at Brut Clothing (the ultimate vintage sneaker).
+Renaud, for his part, opts for a marriage of registers by taking advantage of a pair of suit pants and a chambray shirt (BonneGueule), as well as a pair of German Army Trainers that we found at Brut Clothing (the vintage sneaker par excellence).

 Off-white selvedge jeans in Japanese denim

-White jeans are a great asset for a wardrobe with a slightly more pronounced style.
-And for it to be credible, it's even better when it takes on a vintage look.
+White jeans are a great asset for a wardrobe with a more distinctive style.
+And to make it look credible, it's even better when it has a vintage look.
 Because wearing white jeans is not new...

-White jeans lend themselves well to all pieces with a certain “vintage” connotation, like the Hemen Biarritz henley here and the Maison Boinet belt.
+White jeans lend themselves well to any piece with a certain "vintage" connotation, like the Hemen Biarritz henley here and the Maison Boinet belt.

 A symbol of nonchalance in the golden age of Hollywood

-Here too, as with the A-2, it is always the fault of our style heroes of yesteryear!
-You saw McQueen and Charles Bronson do it above, see how Paul Newman does it:
+Here too, as with the A-2, it's always the fault of our style heroes of yesteryear!
+You've seen McQueen and Charles Bronson do it above, see how Paul Newman does it:

-Paul Newman, on the set of “And Sometimes I Have a Big Idea”.
-I think he too is a fan, like us, of the combination of brown suede and white denim.
+Paul Newman, on the set of "And Sometimes I Have a Big Idea."
+I think he's a fan, like us, of the combination of brown suede and white denim.

-The truth is that this article gave me the opportunity to do some research.
-And the more time you spend looking at men's style icons around the world, the more white jeans and pants you see.
+The truth is, this article gave me the opportunity to do some research.
+And the more time you spend looking at male style icons around the world, the more white jeans and pants you see.
 Especially among those who were considered daring.

-Ah, but perhaps you thought that this only concerned Americans?
-Oh no, it's also a favorite of the "Riviera" style as Alain Delon showed us at the time, this time with navy blue and moccasins.
+Oh, but you thought maybe it only concerned Americans?
+No, it's also a favorite of the "Riviera" style as shown to us by Alain Delon at the time, this time with navy blue and loafers.

-And even today, white jeans are the favorite of daring Jedi masters of style like Yasuto Kamoshita or Alessandro Squarzi.
-It's an easy way to spice up your outfits.
+And even today, white jeans are the darling of daring style Jedi masters like Yasuto Kamoshita or Alessandro Squarzi.
+They're an easy way to spice up your outfits.

 But then, how can we improve a piece whose essence is already so simple and at the same time so perfect?

 We know that many of you don't want to sacrifice style or comfort.
-Especially when it comes to jeans, which we wear every day, and in which we want to feel good.
-Well, it is mainly through comfort that we modernized this vintage piece.
-So we need to talk to you about the web...
+Especially when it comes to jeans, which we wear every day and want to feel good in.
+Well, it's mainly through comfort that we've modernized this vintage piece.
+So we have to tell you about the canvas...

-If you have been reading us for some time, you are no stranger to the charms of Japanese denim, renowned for its authentic character and grain.
-(Besides, for those who want to know everything about the underside of selvedge, it’s here .)
+If you've been reading us for a while, you're no stranger to the charms of Japanese denim, renowned for its authentic character and grain.
+(By the way, for those who want to know everything about the ins and outs of selvedge, it's here .)

-The red selvedge edging, on white, in all simplicity.
+The red selvedge border, on white, in all simplicity.

-And this time, no name of the manufacturer: it is indeed quality Japanese denim, but we want to keep to ourselves the name of this confidential supplier that we discovered on our own.
+And this time, no name of the manufacturer: it is indeed quality Japanese denim, but we want to keep to ourselves the name of this confidential supplier that we found by our own means.

-Not quite white, but not yet ecru either: a bright off-white shade, and the typical roughness of Japanese denim.
-This in a few words is what characterizes this painting!
+Not quite white, but not yet ecru either: a luminous off-white shade, and the typical roughness of Japanese denims.
+That, in a few words, is what characterizes this canvas!

-His particuliarity ?
-The small impurities of cotton , present in its natural state, have not been removed.
-They form a sort of speckling , and give a raw, natural appearance to the canvas.
+Its special feature?
+The small impurities in the cotton , present in its natural state, have not been removed.
+They form a sort of speckle , and give a raw, natural appearance to the canvas.

 Authentic, not impractical

 I talked about comfort a little earlier.
-We're coming!
+We're getting there!

-Should having white jeans that carry the audacity of vintage and the cachet of a Japanese canvas condemn you to discomfort?
-No !
+Should having a pair of white jeans that carry the audacity of vintage and the cachet of a Japanese canvas condemn you to discomfort?
+No!
 At least, not in our opinion.

-This is why we chose a canvas with 3% stretch .
-The freedom of movement and McQueen's stunts are yours.
+That's why we chose a fabric with 3% stretch .
+Freedom of movement and McQueen stunts are yours.
 (But wear a helmet, anyway!)

 And then, without the stretch, Renaud would have been much less comfortable on horseback.

-For the cut , we took note of your latest feedback and slightly increased the comfort in the thigh.
+For the cut , we have taken note of your latest feedback and slightly increased the ease at the thigh.

-Yes, we knew very well what might scare you with white jeans: that they were too transparent.
-And for that, there is no secret, you need a thicker canvas.
-We therefore opted for 15 oz denim, a rather heavy weight even for selvedge.
-The 3% stretch precisely compensates for this thickness.
+Yes, we knew very well what might scare you with white jeans: that they are too transparent.
+And for that, there is no secret, you need a thicker fabric.
+So we opted for 15 oz denim, a rather heavy weight even for a selvedge.
+The 3% stretch compensates for this thickness.

-Reassuringly thick jeans.
-You normally won't have to worry about the color of the boxers you're wearing underneath!
-Note the presence of the semi-lined pockets, to prevent premature wear if you ever leave your keys there.
+A pair of jeans with a reassuring thickness.
+You won't normally have to worry about the color of the boxers you're wearing underneath!
+Note the presence of semi-lined pockets, to avoid premature wear if you ever leave your keys in them.

-Oh well, but I'm told in the headset that there is a third room, one more than expected...
+Oh, but I'm told in my earpiece that there is a third room, one more than expected...

-Surprise !
-A gray version for our Berto stretch canvas jeans
+Surprise!
+A grey version for our Berto stretch canvas jeans

-It was the little bonus of the day.
-Because while we're making jeans, we took the opportunity to release a gray version of the Berto blue stretch jeans in Italian canvas.
-It's the same (still with our usual finishes and Portuguese manufacturing), but in a faded medium gray.
+This was the little bonus of the day.
+Because while we were making jeans, we took the opportunity to bring you a gray version of the Berto stretch blue jeans in Italian canvas.
+It's the same (still with our usual finishes and its Portuguese manufacturing), but in a faded medium gray.

-You may remember our old gray jeans, released in 2015 in a stretch canvas too?
-It was of Turkish origin, and although its rendering was very appreciable, we decided to no longer use it, because it did not meet our traceability criteria.
-It is a choice that is part of the continuity of our ethical and responsible commitment , which we want to continue to strengthen.
+You may remember our old gray jeans, released in 2015 in a stretch fabric too?
+They were of Turkish origin, and although their rendering was very appreciable, we decided to no longer use them, because they did not meet our traceability criteria.
+This is a choice that is part of the continuity of our ethical and responsible commitment , which we want to continue to strengthen.

 This is what this denim looks like up close!
-The medium gray shade is quite bright and fits easily into any casual outfit.
+The medium grey shade is quite bright and fits easily into any casual outfit.

-To return to our gray Berto jeans, here are some looks for your viewing pleasure and for inspiration.
+Coming back to our grey Berto jeans, here are a few looks for your viewing pleasure, and for inspiration.

 Based on neutral colors.
 This look demonstrates gray's ability to fit into any outfit without stealing the spotlight from other colors.

-With a Maison Cornichon tee, a vintage cardigan, our Alpaca-Merino cardigan , and our brogues .
+With a Maison Cornichon tee, a vintage vest, our Alpaca-Merino cardigan , and our brogues .

-On the contrary, here, gray is used as a central element: the outfit revolves around a shades of beige (mac, scarf, Chelsea boots), and gray (sweater and jeans).
+On the contrary, here, gray is used as a central element: the outfit revolves around a range of beige (mac, scarf, Chelsea boots), and gray (sweater and jeans).

-“SuperYak” sweater , Mac , BonneGueule jeans and boots, scarf found in thrift stores.
+“SuperYak” sweater , Mac , BonneGueule jeans and boots, scarf found in a thrift store.

-And finally, gray jeans play their role here as an unwavering basic for your most simple and spontaneous outfits: sneakers, jeans, casual shirt.
-It also works in urban areas, not just with vegetables.
+And finally, gray jeans play their role as an unwavering basic for your simplest and most spontaneous outfits: sneakers, jeans, casual shirt.
+This also works in an urban setting, not just with vegetables.

 BonneGueule embossed indigo shirt, German Army Trainers sneakers from Brut Clothing .